Digitalswede/ADS_2021/README.md

   In our group, efficiency was quite important, and led to us having daily stand up meetings so we could all keep up with the progress happening.
 This worked very well, and I attended these meetings to increase our group cohesion and keep the others informed about my part in the project.
 All in all, Scrum as a method worked very well for us in the context that we applied it, and all group members were in charge of project planning to some degree, as the role of Scrummaster rotated in our group.
-In my eyes, everyone did this job very well, and tasks were evenly spread out among everyone.<br>
+In my eyes, everyone did this job very well, and tasks were evenly spread out among everyone.
+Also as a part of Scrum, we used sprint retrospectives when finishing sprints.
+These really helped us develop as a group, as we evaluted factors like communication and workload distribution in order to improve.
+This gave good results, and after only 2-3 retrospectives our communication had improved a lot, a big benefit early on in the project. <br>

   A screenshot from Taiga with almost everyone's activity: https://i.imgur.com/Q91fnWq.png (It's difficult to get a really descriptive image)